Flowers for Butterflies

 Butterfly Host Plants

 Asclepias tuberosa (Butterfly Weed) -- Native perennial.
 Host plant for Queen, Gray Hairstreak, and Monarch butterfly larvae, which can only eat members of the milkweed family.
 One of the best flowers for butterflies and hummingbirds.
 Aster novae-angliae (New England Aster) -- Native perennial.
 Host plant for Checkerspot and Pearl Crescent butterflies.
 Nectar source for Monarch and other butterflies.
 Baptisia australis (Blue Wild Indigo) -- Native perennial.
 An important host plant for many butterfly species, including Orange Sulphur, Clouded Sulphur, Eastern Tailed-Blue, Frosted Elfin, Hoary Edge, and Wild Indigo Duskywing.
 Callirhoe involucrata (Wine Cups) -- Host plant for Gray Hairstreak butterflies.
 The flowers attract bees and butterflies.
 Centaurea cyanus (Cornflower) -- Host plant for Painted Lady butterflies.
 The flowers attract butterflies and beneficial insects.
 Easy to grow from seed.
 Dalea purpurea -- Native perennial.
 Host plant for Marine Blue, Reakirt's Blue, and Southern Dogface butterflies.
 Dill -- Host plant for Black Swallowtail butterfly larvae.
 The umbel flowers attract other butterflies and beneficial insects.
 Echinacea purpurea -- Native perennial.
 Host plant for Silvery Checkerspot butterfly larvae.
 The flowers attract butterflies and beneficial insects.
 Eupatorium maculatum (Joe-Pye Weed) -- Native perennial.
 Host plant for Bordered Patch and Painted Lady butterflies.
 Large heads of mauve flowers for butterflies and hummingbirds.
 Gaillardia -- Native perennial.
 Host plant for Bordered Patch butterfly larvae.
 Scarlet-red and yellow flowers that attract butterflies and beneficial insects.
 Hollyhock -- Tall biennial with large flowers.
 Host plant for Painted Lady and Tropical Checkered-Skipper butterflies.
 Liatris spicata -- Native perennial.
 Host plant for Painted Lady and Silvery Checkerspot butterflies.
 Tall spikes of purple flowers for attracting butterflies and hummingbirds.
-Lupine -- Host plant for Eastern Tailed-Blue and Frosted Elfin butterflies.
+Lupinus perennis -- Host plant for Eastern Tailed-Blue, Frosted Elfin, and the endangered Blue Karner butterflies.
 Parsley -- Host plant for Black Swallowtail butterfly larvae.
 The umbel flowers attract butterflies and beneficial insects.
+Rudbeckia -- Native wildflower.
+Host plant for Painted Lady and Silvery Checkerspot butterfly larvae.
+The flowers attract beneficial insects.
 Ruellia humilis -- Native perennial with lavender-blue, trumpet-shaped flowers for butterflies, hummingbirds and beneficial insects.
 Host plant for the Common Buckeye butterfly.
 Blooms all summer into fall.
 Ruta graveolens -- Host plant for Black Swallowtail, Broad-banded Swallowtail, Giant Swallowtail, and King Swallowtail butterflies.
 Snapdragon -- Host plant for the Common Buckeye butterfly.
 The flowers attract bumblebees.
 Sunflower -- Host plant for Painted Lady, Bordered Patch, Gorgone Checkerspot and Silvery Checkerspot butterflies.
 The large, pollen-laden flowers attract many butterflies and beneficial insects.
 Sweet Pea -- Host plant for Eastern Tailed-Blue butterflies.
 Verbena bonariensis -- Host plant for Common Buckeye butterflies.
 One of the best flowers for butterflies and hummingbirds.
 Viola tricolor -- Host plant for Variegated Fritillary, Great Spangled Fritillary, and Gray Hairstreak butterflies.
 The small flowers provide food for butterflies and beneficial insects in the cool weather of early spring and fall when there are few other flowers in bloom.